-

 Jesus: Friend To Sinners, No Friend To Sin

-By Ray Hollenbach on Jul 26, 2019
+By Ray Hollenbach on Jul 1, 2025

-Years ago I gave up on the phrase “Love the sinner, hate the sin” because it was too easy to repeat the phrase and ignore the instruction.
+Years ago, I gave up on the phrase “Love the sinner, hate the sin” because it was too easy to repeat the phrase and ignore the instruction.
 In practice, this tired old phrase was more about hating the sin and rarely about loving the sinner.
 I’ve never seen anyone attracted to a church that proclaimed: “Love the sinner, hate the sin.”
-It’s like saying, “We love you but we find your actions revolting and ugly.”
+It’s like saying, “We love you, but we find your actions revolting and ugly.”

 But now the cultural tide has shifted to “Love the sinner, ignore the sin.”
 This doesn’t help either: ignoring sin is like ignoring cancer.
-(Churches would never say this phrase out loud but it is frequently lived out before our eyes.)
+(Churches would never say this phrase out loud, but it is frequently lived out before our eyes.)
 Ignoring sin is like saying, “God loves you, and we really don’t care whether you are headed for heartbreak or destruction.”

-So then, how should we see—and talk about—sin?
+So then, how should we see and talk about sin?
 I have four suggestions, not for churches, but for each student of Jesus:

-Second, we must separate sin from legalism.
-To the degree we see sin as “rule-breaking” we will see God as merely a Judge.
+We must separate sin from legalism.
+To the degree we see sin as “rule-breaking,” we will see God as merely a Judge.
 Make no mistake, God is a Judge, and God is the only proper Judge—but he is far more than a Judge.
 He is nearly everything and everyone in the courtroom: the judge, the jury, the witness, the attorney, and even the accused.
 He is everything except the Accuser.
 God's courtroom is ultimately a place of freedom.
 This is the transformation we need: to see the meaning of sin more as "I'm in trouble" rather than "I'm in trouble with God."

 Imagine Jesus, the friend of sinners, sitting at a feast with tax collectors, drunkards, and prostitutes.
-He leans toward them all and says, “It’s OK: because you’re my friends I give you permission to ruin your life.”
+He leans toward them all and says, “It’s OK, because you’re my friends, I give you permission to ruin your life.”
 What kind of friend would Jesus be?

 Related Preaching Articles